Pierre André de Suffren: Battle of Cuddalore

-With the return of favourable weather, Suffren expected and feared Hughes' attack, as his own ships were either damaged after long cruises, or had at best only received field repair at Aceh.
+With the return of favourable weather, Suffren expected and feared Hughes's attack, as his own ships were either damaged after long cruises, or had at best only received field repair at Aceh.
 He therefore quickly landed his troops at Cuddalore and set sail for Trincomalee.
 Unfavourable winds made progression difficult and as Suffren's squadron entered the bay, Fine reported 17 sails closing in.
 The French squadron retreated into the safety of Trincomalee and started repairing.

-On 24 May, Hughes' squadron passed off Trincomalee.
+On 24 May, Hughes's squadron passed off Trincomalee.
 A few days later, a ship brought letters from Bussy-Castelnau announcing that Cuddalore was besieged and blockaded.
 Suffren departed Trincomalee on 11 June 1783 and passed off Tharangambadi on 16, when the frigate screen signaled 18 ships in view.
 Suffren transferred onto the frigate Cléopâtre to personally reconnoitre the situation.
 The two fleets approached each other in the evening manoeuvered without engaging.
 In the morning, the French found themselves at the entrance of Cuddalore Bay, while the British squadron was further off at sea.
 Suffren anchored his ships and spent the night reinforcing his crew with 1,200 soldiers from ashore.
 On 18 June, Suffren set sail and the two squadrons chased each other for two days, trying to gain an advantage.
 Finally, on 20, the two fleets came in contact and engaged, starting the Battle of Cuddalore at 1530.